-The cyclone shelter will be constructed on the school land.

-The madrasha management, local community and students expressed their great interest to build up this proposed cyclone shelter in this land, because they will use it as class room in most of the time except disaster period.
+The proposed cyclone shelter will be constructed in the 86 No. Uttar-Purba Chardigri Adarsah Primary School (Ward-8 which is currently an empty area.
+The School management and local community expressed their great interest to build up this proposed cyclone shelter in this land, because they will use it as classroom in most of the time except disaster period.

-The local people male and women equally interested for construction of the cyclone shelter at this place.
+The local people male and women equally interested in construction of the cyclone shelter at this place.
 During disaster people will have easy access to this shelter.
-The community as a whole will support construction of cyclone shelter and provide maintenance service.
+The community as a whole will support construction of cyclone shelter and provide maintenance service on